|

 - Serial

-port driven; supports COM1 to COM4,
+port driven; supports COM1 to COM255,

 - Help

-via mouse
+provided via mouse cursor hints,

 - Only

-configuration time.
+required at configuration time.

-modify the registry nor install DLLs.
+does not modify the registry or

 |